Mid-Career Faculty Grant in Value Assessment-Health Outcomes Research

 The PhRMA Foundation Mid-Career Faculty Grant in Value Assessment-Health Outcomes Research (VA-HOR) offers financial support to individuals who are interested in pivoting their research within value assessment and health outcomes research space.

-Eligible applicants will have been a full-time independent investigator at a U.S.-based academic institution for more than five years but less than 20 years.
+Eligible applicants will have been a full-time independent investigator at a U.S.-based university for more than five years but less than 20 years.
 Ideal applicants are conducting empirical, patient-based research in the VA-HOR space.

 Funding: $100,000 for one year